Nikki Bella Willing To Someday Return To WWE Despite Retirement

 “I was like, why am I doing this.
 I don’t feel good,” she continued.
 “The girls are doing amazing things over there.
 I really am ready to hang up the jersey, I can say it fully.”

-Upon hearing the news, Brie was quick to give her twin sister her full support in her decision and even suggested that she hangs her WWE jersey “right next to mine.”
+Upon hearing the news, Brie was quick to give her twin sister her full support in her decision and even suggested that she hang her WWE jersey “right next to mine.”
 So what’s next for Nikki?
-The former WWE star now has plans to work on a number of other projects including her clothing line, an activewear line, a podcast as well as a wine label.
+The former WWE star now has plans to work on a number of other projects, including her clothing line, an activewear line, a podcast as well as a wine label.

 Even though she’s retired, it sounds like Nikki will still be keeping herself plenty busy.